mr-adult/tree-iterators-rs/README.md

 This crate is written such that you can build your own implementations as well using other collection types.

+### Feature Flags

+This crate only contains one feature flag:
+- "serde" - this flag can be used to implement Serialize and Deserialize for TreeNode<T> and BinaryTreeNode<T>.

 ### Benefits

 This crate uses no unsafe code!